App-vNext/Polly/docs/strategies/fallback.md

 <!-- endSnippet -->

 **Reasoning**:

-- Here we are relying Polly provided escalation mechanism rather than building our own via nesting
-- The `CancellationToken`s are propagated between the policies automatically on your behalf
+In this approach, we leverage the escalation mechanism provided by Polly rather than creating our own through nesting. `CancellationToken`s are automatically propagated between the strategies for you.